idanberman/clean-nodejs-backend-starter-kit/README.md

 - Highly testable
 - Easy to maintain

+Integration oriented features:

+- Service Resiliency
+- Fast adapt to external services such remote logging (or tracing)

 ### NodeJs Service starter project

 This project is built to kick start a JS service quick.